urbyone/linuxlab/infra/part5/Part5.md

 ```

-Check your Deployment was successful in Github Actions an dyou should be able to see your infrastructure coniguration in the resource group you specified
+Check your Deployment was successful in Github Actions and you should be able to see your infrastructure configuration in the resource group you specified

 ![deploy](../../images/job.png)